Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Utility Experiments

 \subsubsection{Embedding Models}

-We investigate the effect of using different embedding models in text-to-text privatization.
+We investigate the effect of using different embedding models in PCT2T privatization.
 Specifically, the user side uses embedding models from GPT-2, RoBERTa, BioBERT~\cite{lee2020biobert}, or T5 to map the input text to the privatized text.
-We adjust the privacy parameter $\eta$ for using different embedding models to match the level of probability for replacing a token in text.
+We adjust the privacy parameter $\eta$ for different embedding models to match the level of probability for replacing a token in the text.
 Table~\ref{tab:exp_emb} shows the results of our experiments.
-We find that using different embedding models does not significantly affect the performance on the downstream task, even with embedding models trained on different domains (e.g., BERT vs. BioBERT).
-This is possible because recent embedding models are similar to each other by being trained on massive data.
+We find that using different embedding models does not significantly affect performance on the downstream task, even with embedding models trained on different domains (\emph{e.g.}, BERT vs. BioBERT).